-} \eeq we say that $\widehat{\bm{A}}_{\mathcal{S}}$ achieves local structural consistency, with a bias at most equal to $\eta$, an identifiability gap at least equal to $\Gamma$, and with a scaling sequence $s_N$.\footnote{We see that the definition of consistency includes a scaling sequence $s_N$.
+} \eeq we say that $\widehat{\bm{A}}_{\mathcal{S}}$ achieves strong consistency, with a bias at most equal to $\eta$, an identifiability gap at least equal to $\Gamma$, and with a scaling sequence $s_N$.\footnote{We see that the definition of consistency includes a scaling sequence $s_N$.
 This scaling, which might look rather technical at first glance, admits a straightforward interpretation.
-For example, if we assume some homogeneity in the way the weights are distributed across the neighbors, the combination matrix entries scales roughly as $1/{\sf D}_{\textnormal{av}}$ and, hence, they vanish as $N\rightarrow\infty$.
+For example, if we assume some homogeneity in the way the weights are distributed across the neighbors, the combination matrix entries over the connected pairs scale roughly as $1/{\sf D}_{\textnormal{av}}$ and, hence, they vanish as $N\rightarrow\infty$.
 Accordingly, it is necessary to scale them by $s_N={\sf D}_{\textnormal{av}}$ to get a stable asymptotic behavior. }~ $\square$ \end{definition}

-We remark that the latter concept of consistency is strong because it entails the possibility of recovering asymptotically {\em without errors} the true graph in $\mathcal{S}$.
-In fact, comparing the scaled estimated matrix entries against some thresholds comprised between $\eta$ and $\eta+\Gamma$ (we neglected the small $\epsilon$), for sufficiently large $N$, will end up with correct classification.